This trail begins at SS Mary’s and Anne’s North Cathedral.

 Below is a brief historical walking trail, which covers some of the topics on my physical walking tour.
 The information is abstracted from various articles from my Our City, Our Town column in the Cork Independent, 1999-present day, Cork Independent Our City, Our Town Articles | Cork Heritage

-Blackpool also has other messages about relief in the form of the former Poor House site at Murphy’s Brewery to Madden’s Buildings to highlighting the work of Ireland’s social reformers through street names such as William O’Brien, Gerald Griffin, Daniel O’Connell and Tomas McCurtain.
+Blackpool also has messages about public relief in the form of the former Poor House site at Murphy’s Brewery to Madden’s Buildings to highlighting the work of Ireland’s social reformers through street names such as William O’Brien, Gerald Griffin, Daniel O’Connell and Tomas McCurtain.
 All these messages inject the place with memories of difficult times but also times of determination to survive against the odds.

 St Mary’s and St Anne’s North Cathedral: